tradingview/rest_integrations_docs/source/data/Session_specification.rst

 Session specification
 ---------------------

-The session allows you to set a weekly trading schedule, with an accuracy up to a specific day of the week.
+A session allows you to set a weekly trading schedule with an accuracy up to a specific day of the week.
-The session information is displayed on the *Symbol Info* dialog.
+Session information is displayed in the *Symbol Info* dialog.

 .. image:: ../../images/Data_SessionSpecification_Session.png
    :alt: Session information